TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- We simulate â€œif each student can read at most mid pagesâ€.
+- We simulate “if each student can read at most mid pages”.
-- If it's possible with â‰¤ m students â†’ we try to reduce mid.
+- If it's possible with ≤ m students → we try to reduce mid.
-- If not â†’ we increase mid.
+- If not → we increase mid.
 - The monotonic property of feasibility makes binary search valid.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(n * log(sum(nums)))
   * Why:
   * Each binary search step checks feasibility in O(n)
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
   * O(1)
   * Just counters and variables.